mtumilowicz/go-continuous-deployment-makefile-workshop/README.txt

     * during deployment, it's possible that parts of the cluster are running version 1 while other parts are running version 2
         * we have feature toggles, so we can enable the feature once everything is on version 2
             * it is just a deployment, not a release
-* DevOps
-    * development and operations engineers being responsible together for the entire product lifecycle
-    * usually it is ops team renamed for devops team
-    * FinSecDevOps
-        * Finance, Security and Development

 ## feature flag
 * is a mechanism that allows code to be turned "on" or "off" remotely without the need for a deploy